Must-Know Advantages Of Bonds

 These are debt instruments issued by the Indian government to raise funds for government expenditures, such as socio-economic infrastructural development projects.
 Government bonds are long-term risk-free investment options ranging from 5 years to 40 years, issued under the Reserve Bank of India’s supervision.

 Multiple options of government bond investments are available – Sovereign Gold Bonds (SGBs), Zero-Coupon Bonds, Inflation-Indexed Bonds (IIBs), Floating Rate Bonds, and Fixed-Rate Bonds, among others.
 To boost the bond investment market, many online partners now offer such investment options.
-Investors can now buy SGBs online through reliable digital platforms such as KredX, offering maximum safety and easy investment options.
+Investors can now buy SGBs online through reliable digital platforms, offering maximum safety and easy investment options.

 Muni bonds or municipal bonds are debt investment obligations, wherein Urban Local Bodies and municipalities issue bonds to fund infrastructural development projects or urbanise a particular part under their jurisdiction.
 The issuer makes the repayment from the money generated by such development projects or tax revenue.